Best Dividend Stocks to Buy

 Formula:

-If a stock pays $1 per quarter and trades at $100, the yield is:
+If a stock pays $1 every quarter and costs $100 per share, then:

 (1 × 4) ÷ 100 = 4%